German union threatens Amazon with long fight over wages

 "Two years are not a long time in the fight for collective bargaining," she said, adding it took Verdi seven years to achieve its goals at Swedish furniture giant IKEA.

-Nutzenberger said she was not worried that the strikes could push Amazon to serve German clients from warehouses in neighbouring countries.
+Nutzenberger said she was not worried that the strikes could push Amazon to serve German clients from warehouses in neighboring countries.

 "Amazon needs the German locations," she said.
 "There is no reason to change our strategy."